After the 2020 Senate elections, Democrats have finally been able to win the Senate majority.

 With a significant number of Republican Senators retiring, Democrats have high hopes to win the majority easily.

-At least three Republican senators, Richard Burr, Pat Toomey, and Rob Portman, have already said that they won’t contest again.
+At least four Republican senators, Richard Burr, Pat Toomey, and Rob Portman, and Roy Blunt have already said that they won’t contest again.
 Since he will be 89 years old at the time of the 2022 elections, Sen. Chuck Grassley is also expected to retire.
 Similarly, Richard Shelby and Ron Johnson are also looking to take retirement, potentially making the Democrats way easy.

 Not only this, but the old Senators enjoy the strong support of the ideological voters of the party, and new nominations are prone to resistance from the voters.